psypdt/ZIS_C-_Summer_Course_2019/README.md

 ## Installing Clion on Windows
+- If you would like to have an application on your computer that allows you to program without an internet connection, then `Clion` is a good choice for both Windows and macOS users.
 - `Installing the IDE:` Go to [`JetBrains`](https://www.jetbrains.com/clion/) and install Clion
   - Follow the installation guide and just go with the default settings for everything